Help with childcare costs

 How funded childcare works in Scotland

-All three and four-year-olds are entitled to 1,140 hours per year.
+All three and four-year-olds are entitled to 1,140 hours a year.
 What type of provider is eligible, and when and where you can take your hours, varies by local authority.
 You can also get help with childcare for your two-year-old if you receive a qualifying benefit.

 To get it, speak to your local authority, or you can contact your childcare provider to see if you can use your free allowance with it.
 Or you can also use the Scottish Government's Parent Club.